The Manual Compliance Approach: What It Actually Involves

 How does EmployArmor handle multi-state compliance differently than our HR team tracking spreadsheets?

 Spreadsheet tracking is static—your team must manually update laws, deadlines, and requirements.
-By the time you update your spreadsheet, a law may have already changed.
+By the time you update your spreadsheet, a law may have already changed (e.g., amendments in Colorado's AI Act).
 EmployArmor monitors regulatory changes in real-time and automatically updates your compliance obligations.
-For multi-state employers, this means no more "we didn't know Colorado changed its requirements" excuses.
+For multi-state employers, this means no more "we didn't know" excuses.
 The platform also auto-generates jurisdiction-specific disclosures, so candidates in NYC get NYC-compliant notices and Colorado candidates get Colorado-compliant notices—without your team needing to remember which template to use.
 Manual tracking inevitably leads to human error (sending wrong disclosure, missing a requirement); automation eliminates this risk.
 See our Compliance Program Guide for multi-state implementation best practices.

 Related Resources